 GHD has been engaged by the Christchurch City Council (CCC) to undertake a detailed engineering evaluation of the Waltham Pool grounds.
-This report covers the pool tank.
+This report covers the Staff Building.

-This report includes a simple quantitative assessment of the building structure, and is based in general on the Detailed Engineering Evaluation Procedure document (draft) issued by the Structural Advisory Group on 19 July 2011.
-The recommended IEP assessment is not applicable to the pool tank, and therefore a simple quantitative assessment of the pool tank walls was performed instead.
+This report is a Qualitative Assessment of the building structure, and is based in general on the Detailed Engineering Evaluation Procedure document (draft) issued by the Structural Advisory Group on 19 July 2011.

-A simple quantitative assessment involves inspections of the building and a desktop review of existing structural and geotechnical information (including existing drawings and calculations, if available), and indicative calculations of the seismic strength of the structure.
+A qualitative assessment involves inspections of the building and a desktop review of existing structural and geotechnical information, including existing drawings and calculations, if available.